everappz/everappz.github.io/content/docs/howto/how-to-install-app-from-the-app-store-using-redeem-promo-code/_index.md

 ---
+draft: false
-title: "How to Install an App from the App Store Using a Redeem Promo Code"
+title: 'How to install the app from the App Store or activate in-app purchase using Redeem Promo Code'
 date: 2015-06-20
 updated: 2024-07-16
-description: "Step-by-step guide to redeeming App Store promo codes on iPhone, iPad, and Mac to install apps or activate in-app purchases."
-keywords: ["App Store promo code", "redeem app code", "install app with promo code", "activate in-app purchase"]
-tags: ["App Store promo code", "redeem app code", "install app with promo code", "activate in-app purchase"]
-draft: false
-# sidebar:
-#   exclude: true
-# cascade:
-#   type: blog
+description: 'Redeem Promo Code allow you to install paid app for free.
+You can ask promo code from app developer.'
+keywords: ["streaming", "AVURLAsset", "iOS", "SDK", "AVAssetResourceLoader", "Framework", "AVAssetResourceLoadingRequest", "AVPlayer", "AVFoundation"]
+tags: ["streaming", "AVURLAsset", "iOS", "SDK", "AVAssetResourceLoader", "Framework", "AVAssetResourceLoadingRequest", "AVPlayer", "AVFoundation"]
 ---

 <br>